filipgad/Application_form/README.md

 # Application_form

-It's a small application form for the event.
+It's the application form for the event.
 Data from this form are save in database (mongoDB) using Node.js.

 ## Installation